debreczeniandras/battle-ship/doc/DOCUMENTATION.md

        }
      ]

-Computer Opponent is marked with type: 1, Regular user type: 0
+Computer Opponent is marked with type: 1, Regular user type: 0.

+Check the api doc for a complete list of model types and parameters.

 ### Shoot